wur-bioinformatics/introduction-to-bioinformatics/week5.md

 display gel.
 Credits: modified from \
 {cite}`differential_gel_2001`.
 :::
+%#% Figure differential_gel is under copyright by the American Physiological Society.
+Unable to use for free.
 Early methods of detecting transcripts and expression levels are northern blots and differential display ({numref}`differential_gel`).
 Both are gel-based methods that are low throughput and not very accurate.